Easy Persimmon Jam Recipe

 Frequently asked questions

 Depending on the type of persimmon, they were probably not ripe enough when they were used.
-The best time to pick persimmons is late September through December, depending on the location.
-They are high in tannins and taste bitter, sharp, and chalky when they are not ripe.
-However, the Fuyu persimmon can be eaten anytime so that should be fine.
+The best time to pick persimmons varies by location, from late September through December.
+They are high in tannins and taste bitter, sharp, and chalky when unripe.
+However, the Fuyu persimmon can be eaten anytime, so that should be fine.
 Try freezing the persimmons before using them to reduce the bitterness.

-If the persimmons used have high levels of tannins, they can be gritty.
-I use Fuyu persimmons, which do not have a lot of tannins.
-Others that do not have a high amount of tannins are Hyakume and Saiju.
-But it may also be gritty if the sugar dissolves only some of the way.
+If the persimmons used have high tannin levels, they can be gritty.
+I use Fuyu persimmons, which have relatively low tannin levels.
+Others that do not have a high tannin content are Hyakume and Saiju.
+But it may also be gritty if the sugar dissolves only partially.
 Be sure the jam boils long enough for the sugar to dissolve.
 Also, do not scrape the sides of the pot when pouring the jam into the jars.

-The tannins in a persimmon cause saliva’s proteins to coagulate, creating a dry and sticky feeling.
+The tannins in persimmons cause saliva proteins to coagulate, creating a dry, sticky feeling.
 If the persimmons in the jam are not ripe enough, the jam is going to have the same effect as if you were eating an unripe fruit right off the tree.
-I prefer to use Fuyu persimmons, but I also make sure they are ripe too.
+I prefer to use Fuyu persimmons, but I also make sure they are ripe, too.
 I like them to be almost soft and squishy, so I know they are ripe.
 Also, I always taste them before adding them to my jam.

 More jams to try: